santhoshjanan/100daysOfCode/README.md

 ## Day 14 - 12-Apr-2020

 Solved another challenge in HackerRank - Diagonal difference problem.
 Spent a lot of time in another challenge, 'Absolute difference' It passes most tests but times out on 3.
 Need to optimize the xode to handle huge arrays.

+## Day 15 - 13-Apr-2020

+Again, HackerRank day.
+The reason, I have turned to HackerRank these days is, I feel, I need to strengthen my fundamentals.
+And found the exercises in HackerRank best fit for flexing my Javascript muscles.

+Today I earned Two stars in Problem Solving, with Javascript.